hawkgs/angular/adev/src/app/features/home/animation/README.md

 #### Static rules

-If you want to apply certain styles at a concrete time, you use a static animation rule instead:
+If you want to apply certain styles at a concrete time, you should use a static animation rule instead:

 ```typescript
 // Hides the layer at the 7th second.